FortuneStreetModding/cs-board-tools/README.md

 These work vice-versa as well: you can validate bundles from directory, just as you can display bundles from file.

 ## Further Reading
-`cs-board-tools` has a rich set of documentation.
-(Add the link to it once it's generated and placed someplace.)
+`cs-board-tools` has a rich set of documentation, including detailed installation and usage instructions, and a full, traditional API reference.
+You can find the docs here: [📚 cs-board-tools documentation](https://fortunestreetmodding.github.io/cs-board-tools/).